John Hancock: Liberty affair

 Although the charges against Hancock were dropped, many writers later described him as a smuggler.
 The accuracy of this characterization has been questioned.
 "Hancock's guilt or innocence and the exact charges against him", wrote historian John W. Tyler in 1986, "are still fiercely debated."
 Historian Oliver Dickerson argues that Hancock was the victim of an essentially criminal racketeering scheme perpetrated by Governor Bernard and the customs officials.
-Dickerson believes that there is no reliable evidence that Hancock was guilty in the Liberty case and that the purpose of the trials was to punish Hancock for political reasons and to plunder his property.
+Dickerson believes that there is no reliable evidence that Hancock was guilty in Liberty case and that the purpose of the trials was to punish Hancock for political reasons and to plunder his property.
 Opposed to Dickerson's interpretation were Kinvin Wroth and Hiller Zobel, the editors of John Adams's legal papers, who argue that "Hancock's innocence is open to question" and that the British officials acted legally, if unwisely.
-Lawyer and historian Bernard Knollenberg concludes that the customs officials had the right to seize Hancock's ship, but towing it out to the Romney had been illegal.
+Lawyer and historian Bernard Knollenberg concludes that the customs officials had the right to seize Hancock's ship, but towing it out to Romney had been illegal.
 Legal historian John Phillip Reid argues that the testimony of both sides was so politically partial that it is not possible to objectively reconstruct the incident.

-Aside from the Liberty affair, the degree to which Hancock was engaged in smuggling, which may have been widespread in the colonies, has been questioned.
+Aside from Liberty affair, the degree to which Hancock was engaged in smuggling, which may have been widespread in the colonies, has been questioned.
 Given the clandestine nature of smuggling, records are scarce.
 If Hancock was a smuggler, no documentation of this has been found.
 John W. Tyler identified 23 smugglers in his study of more than 400 merchants in revolutionary Boston but found no written evidence that Hancock was one of them.
 Biographer William Fowler concludes that while Hancock was probably engaged in some smuggling, most of his business was legitimate, and his later reputation as the "king of the colonial smugglers" is a myth without foundation.